iambitttu/iambitttu/README.md

 - Data Preprocessing
 - Exploratory Data Analysis

-## Projects
-- **Breast Cancer Diagnostic**: Developed a machine learning model to predict the stage of breast cancer using 30 different features.
-Achieved an accuracy of 92% and utilized techniques like feature selection and hyperparameter tuning for optimal performance.

-- **Car Price Prediction**: Built a regression model to predict the price of cars based on various attributes.
-Utilized different algorithms such as linear regression, random forest, and neural networks to achieve accurate predictions with low error metrics.

-- **Customer Churn Analysis**: Conducted an in-depth analysis of customer churn for a telecommunications company.
-Employed exploratory data analysis techniques and built a predictive model to identify factors contributing to customer churn and provide recommendations for retention strategies.

 ## Additional Information
 - Languages: English (Fluent), Hindi (Native)
 - Hobbies: Reading, Coding, Outdoor Activities